kcstarless/Caesar-Cipher/README.md

 # Caesar-Cipher: Simple Crytography Written in Ruby

 ## 1. Description
 First project in ruby.
-Simple cipher functions that shifts input text characters to the left by given key value based on Caesar Cipher algorithm.
+Simple cipher function that shifts input text characters to the right by given key value based on Caesar Cipher algorithm.

 ## 2. Usage
 > 1. User will be prompted for Text input.